Owlmetry

 Channels

 Notifications fan out across channels.
-The current set is in_app, email, and ios_push; adding Telegram, Android push, or Slack means dropping in a new ChannelAdapter and extending NOTIFICATION_CHANNELS — no producer change.
+The current set is in_app, email, and mobile_push; adding Telegram, Slack, or webhook channels means dropping in a new ChannelAdapter and extending NOTIFICATION_CHANNELS — no producer change.

 ChannelDescription